geneontology/noctua_app_stack/production/README.md

 The deploy command creates a terraform tfvars.
-These variables override the variables in `aws/main.tf` As well, the deploy command creates a ansible inventory file.
+These variables override the variables in `aws/main.tf` As well, the deploy command creates an Ansible inventory file.

 For production: